MailTape/MailTape-v1/_posts/2017-09-24-Yellow-Days.md

 # Electro I love you but sometimes...
 ... you’re dragging me down.
 Your synth and loops are great to make me fly high and dance till the next day but as winter approaches I need some warmth.
 The gentle riffs of a guitar and uniqueness of a human voice call my soul much easier in this atmosphere.

 Yellow Days’ music has been my obsession for a few months now when I need that kind of comfortable space in my head.
 I’ve been waiting for weeks to share this episode with you, looking for a perfectly balanced selection.
-Here’s to you, hopefully you’ll find in it as much, if not more, inspiration than myself.
+Here’s to you, hopefully you’ll find in it as much, if not more, inspiration than I.

 # **Yellow Days' selection**